spdk/spdk/doc/concurrency.md

 predicated only on its memory address, and spdk_io_channel is the per-thread context associated with a particular spdk_io_device.

-The io_channel infrastructure provides functions to send a message to any other thread, to send a message to all threads one by one, and to send a message to all threads for which there is an io_channel for a given io_device.
+The threading abstraction provides functions to send a message to any other thread, to send a message to all threads one by one, and to send a message to all threads for which there is an io_channel for a given io_device.